tpiekarski/java-skeleton/README.md

-# Java Sandbox
+# java-skeleton
-*A simple skeleton for rapid Test Driven Prototyping and Experiments (TDP+E) with Java SE and EE*
+*A simple skeleton for rapid Test Driven Prototyping and Experiments with Java SE and EE*

 ## Branches
 - JavaSE